OneCDOnly/sherpa/README.md

 A mini-package-manager to install various media-management apps into QNAP NAS.

-**sherpa** is able to install several search and download apps but will only install **ONE app** at a time.
-If you elect to install an app that is already installed, the app will be fully reinstalled.
-App configuration will be retained.
+**sherpa** is able to install several search and download apps.
+App configuration will be retained wqhen upgrading or reinstalling apps.

-To install additional apps, run it again.

-If the installer is successful, your requested package and any required packages will be installed.
+If the installer is successful, your requested packages will be installed.
 Any existing installation of Entware will be used automatically.
 If Entware is not installed, a version appropriate to your NAS will be installed.

 ---
 ## Before you begin